nicojourdain/nicojourdain.github.io/students_dir/students_nemo4_occigen.md

 ```bash
 ./submit.sh extract_bathy_special_lonlat 03 30
 ```
-or if the dataset is on a stereographic grid (use 60Gb instead of 30 for BedMachine):
+or if the dataset is on a stereographic grid (you may need to use 60Gb instead of 30 for BedMachine):
 ```bash
 ./submit.sh extract_bathy_special_stereo 03 30
 ```

+## 5.2.
+Create the DOMAINcfg and mesh\_mask files

 To make the following description qui general, we define ```$MY_NEMO``` as:
 ```bash